 To make the most of your hunt, bring some water, sunscreen if necessary, appropriate clothing for the weather, and make sure the area is not off-limits to metal detecting.
 Tell someone where you’re going, when you plan to be back, and bring your phone with you.

 Be a good sport: Metal detecting can easily get a bad name if we don’t approach it with some degree of etiquette and respect for others.
-Our bad behavior will get us banned in more places.
+Friendly metal detecting is our goal and bad behavior will get us banned in more places.
 So be a good sport and a hobby ambassador.
 Don’t leave holes unfilled after you dig for your finds.

 How to dig a plug in the grass